Mutual of Omaha Medicare Supplement Plans

 You’ll have the same standard benefits that any Medigap Plan provides, including:

-- Coverage across the U.S. You can see any provider that accepts Medicare in the United States.
+- Coverage across the U.S. You can see any doctor that accepts Medicare in the United States.

 - 30-day Free Look period, you can give the supplement a try and cancel if you decide it’s not a good fit.